OpenAPC/openapc-de/data/jisc_collections/README.md

         - if 'Date of APC payment' denotes a day (DD-MM-YYYY), use the £ -> € conversion rate for that day (via [fixer.io](http://fixer.io/))
         - otherwise, use the year value in 'period' to determine the average yearly £ -> € conversion rate.
     3. otherwise, remove the entry.

+Steps 2-7 were executed by an custom python preprocessing script.
+The script's output log was added to the directory along with the resulting file ("_preprocessed").

+8. Rows with DOIs unsuited for enrichment (non-resolving, not listed in crossref or wrong crossref publication type) were removed.

 ### 3. enriched